emacs-php/php-mode/README.md

 # Status

-**28 July 2012:**  I will not be working on any PHP projects in the forseeable future.
-Therefore I have not worked on adding any new features.
-However, the project is not dead.
-I am still accepting bug requests and will try to address them in a timely manner.
-I also welcome any improvements in functionality from other developers.
-Updates to `php-mode` may be infrequent, but I will continue to maintain it as best as possible.
+**24 October 2012:**  I like to update this section roughly every six months.
+Lately I have returned to working on some PHP software after a hiatus working with other technologies.
+So hopefully that will mean `php-mode` will see more improvements in the near future.
+In the mean time I am still accepting any and all bug reports and improvements from other developers as usual.

 # Features